DeveloperC286/image-steganography/README.md

 python2 image-steganography.py --encode --input input.image.png --data input.data --output output.image.png --key 1234567890123456
 ```

-Encrypts 'input.data' with the provided key and outputs the encrypted version as 'input.data.enc'.
-Encodes the data 'input.data.enc' into the image 'input.image.png' and outputs the image containing the steganography as 'output.image.png'.
+Encrypts `input.data` with the provided key and outputs the encrypted version as `input.data.enc`.
+Encodes the data `input.data.enc` into the image `input.image.png` and outputs the image containing the steganography as `output.image.png`.

 ### Decoding